tyleraadams/locations-map-exercise/README.md

-# BentoBox Checkout Excercise
+# BentoBox Locations Map Excercise

 This exercise requires you to display 25 random BentoBox locations on a map in React.

 Use whatever other tools you think are best to accomplish the requirements below (for example, local component state using `setState()`, Redux, MobX, etc).

 We're primarily interested in seeing how you structure and implement a small JavaScript project so there is no requirement to spend a lot of time on styling (though it should be presentable).
 However, if CSS is your strength, feel free to make it beautiful!
 We estimate this exercise take somewhere between 2-3 hours to complete.
+Please attempt to write modular, reusable code, where possible.

 # Instructions